sjednac/aws-ssh-sync/CONTRIBUTING.md

 There are plenty of [options](https://linux.die.net/man/5/ssh_config), that are not covered by the script yet.
 If you want to add a new feature, please read ahead.
 Bugfixes, documentation improvements and general suggestions are also more than welcome!

-You can :star: the project on **GitHub**, if you want to show your support.

 ## General workflow

 Unless you're fixing a typo or want to fix something trivial, please follow these steps: